-Most 3 and 4 year old children will find language miniatures very compelling because they are naturally interested in tiny objects.
+Most young children will find Montessori language objects very compelling because they are naturally interested in tiny objects.

-Keep in mind that Montessori language objects have small parts and must be used with supervision to avoid choking!
-It's best to wait to do any of these activities if your 3 year old child sometimes puts things in the mouth to explore them.
+Keep in mind that Montessori language objects have small parts and must be used with supervision to avoid choking.
+It's best to wait to do any of these activities if your child sometimes puts things in the mouth to explore them.
+It's also a good idea to keep them out of reach when you're not using them.

 Montessori language objects are used in a variety of early literacy games during the preschool and kindergarten years to entice your child along the journey from pre-reading to early reading.

-A fun way to increase your 3 year old's vocabulary is to put several Montessori miniatures in a bag.
-Then you can do a Montessori 3-period lesson to help your preschooler learn new words in a fun way.
+A fun way to increase your toddler's vocabulary is to put several Montessori miniatures in a bag.
+Then do a Montessori 3-period lesson to help your 2 year old learn new words in a fun way.
 Although it's called a "lesson", it's really just a fun game with three steps:

-You'll want to select language objects that aren't as familiar to your child.
-Let's say you've got a funnel, a hinge and a piece of amethyst.
+You'll want to select language objects that aren't as familiar to your toddler.
+Let's say you've got a funnel, a hinge and a zipper.

-The next step is to invite your child to recognize each Montessori miniature without any pressure to say its name.
-You can mix up the objects on the mat or table, and then invite your child to touch one of the objects you name.
+The next step is to invite your toddler to recognize each Montessori miniature without any pressure to say its name.
+Mix up the objects on the mat or table.
+Then invite your toddler to touch one of the objects you name.

-Make it fun by asking your child to move it, hide it, pass it, etc. This way a lot of movement is built into the activity since children learn through the senses and movement.
-Plus you'll repeatedly name the object ("You found the funnel!") so that your child can learn the new word.
+Make it fun by asking your toddler to move it, hide it, pass it and so on.
+This way a lot of movement is built into the activity since children learn through the senses and movement.
+Plus you'll repeatedly name the object ("You found the funnel!") so that your toddler can learn the new word.

-If that step went well, then the final step is to confirm that your child remembers the new word.
-You'll place one language miniature in your child's hand and ask, "What is this?"
+If that step went well, then the final step is to see if your toddler remembers the new word.
+You'll place one of the Montessori language objects in your toddler's hand and ask, "What is this?"
+It's ok if your toddler doesn't remember the name of the object.
+You can repeat the game another day.

-Now that your 3 year old knows the names of all of the language miniatures in your collection, he or she might enjoy matching them to pictures of similar objects.
+Now that your toddler knows the names of all of the miniatures in your collection of Montessori language objects, your toddler might enjoy matching them to pictures of similar objects.

-Although it will likely be very easy for preschoolers, object to picture matching activities show that a 2D image represents all aspects of a 3D object.
-Your 3 year old will need to to think about the essential qualities because the size, color and shape of the object in the picture won't be exactly the same as the 3D object.
+Object to picture matching activities show that a 2D image represents all aspects of a 3D object.
+Your 2 year old will need to to think about the essential qualities because the size, color and shape of the object in the picture won't be exactly the same as the 3D object.

-This kind of object to picture matching activity helps your 3 year old develop abstract thinking, which is needed later on to learn that letters represent speech sounds.
+This kind of object to picture matching activity helps your toddler develop abstract thinking, which is needed later on to learn that letters represent speech sounds during the preschool and kindergarten years.

-Before your child is ready to learn phonics, you child needs to develop phonological awareness.
+Before preschool children are ready to learn phonics, your child needs to develop phonological awareness.
 That means becoming aware of the units of sound in spoken words.

 Understanding rhyming is one phonological awareness skill.
 When you teach rhyming, you'll draw attention to the same speech sounds at the end of words, even if the spelling is different.